LATEST UPDATE - Monday 8th March

 While recognising that access to some data and systems may not be possible from home, data security is important whatever your area of research.
 IT Services have created "IT security - a condensed guide" to help you.

 While researchers are unable to conduct face to face meetings with participants, some data collation may be conducted online.
 The Research Strategy and Policy Office has created a guidance document with some points to consider before making the move to data collation using online interviews.

 Consideration has been given to how research staff and PhD students can resume access to their fieldwork sites while observing all necessary health and safety requirements.
-This work is being overseen by the Research Contingency Group, chaired by the PVC-R. Please contact your Departmental Manager or Technical Support lead for more information on the resumption of fieldwork within your department.
+This work is being overseen by the Research Contingency Group, chaired by the PVC-R. Please contact the Covid secure lead in your Department or Technical Support lead for more information on the resumption of fieldwork within your department.

 The revised national REF 2021 submission date has been confirmed as 31 March 2021.
 For further details on the changes, including to our internal timetable, please view the REF 2021 webpages.

 The university has signed up to the Knowledge Exchange Concordat.
 The aim of the KE concordat is to give universities and their staff, students and partners the opportunity to develop and share good practice in knowledge exchange that will enable the university to fulfil its KE objectives whether across the whole spread of their disciplines or for specific activities and relationships.